Controlling Student Debt

 The House of Representatives has passed legislation that lowers the interest rate paid on student loans by half.
 This program would apply to Stafford Loans, and once again, target students coming from lower income families.

-Former President Bush proposed to increase the maximum awards under the Pell Grant program from $4,050 to $4,600 in 2008 and to $5,830 by 2015 / 2016.
+Former President Bush proposed to increase the maximum awards under the Pell Grant program from $4,050 to $4,600 in 2008 and to $6,345 in 2020 / 2021.
 The rationale behind this move is the feeling that Pell Grants have not kept pace with the rising cost of a college education.
 This program would cost taxpayers $15 billion over five years, but the prospects of it gaining legislative approval are high.

 Finally, most college students do not understand the financial relationship that exists between lenders and the schools they’re attending.
 Many schools maintain a preferred list of private student loan lenders, in exchange for certain gifts made available to the schools themselves.